 Off-campus and on-campus fees are the same.
-Health, Activity, Access Card, and Athletic fees, however, are assessed only for on-campus courses.
+However, health, health facility, student activity, athletic, transportation, parking facility, and access card fees are assessed only for on-campus courses.

 Audit (non-credit) Fees

 Fees for attending class on an audit or non-credit basis are calculated on the same schedule as regular academic fees.